-Capital Assets - As of June 30, 2012, the System reported approximately \$7.8 billion in constructed, purchased, and donated capital assets (net of accumulated depreciation and amortization), which was \$139.6 million or 1.8% higher than the prior year.
-As of June 30, 2011, the System reported approximately \$7.7 billion in constructed, purchased, and donated capital assets (net of accumulated depreciation and amortization), which was \$319.5 million or 4.3% higher than the prior year.
-The increases were mainly in the category of infrastructure assets and reflect the System's ongoing investment in its capital work program (see Table 3).
-The System's financial statements present capital assets in two groups: those assets subject to depreciation and amortization such as buildings and improvements, furniture and equipment, intangible assets, and construction in progress for related assets; and those not subject to depreciation and amortization, such as land, infrastructure, and construction in progress for related assets (see the discussion following on the modified approach for reporting infrastructure).
+Capital Assets - As of June 30, 2013, the System reported approximately \$8.2 billion in constructed, purchased, and donated capital assets (net of accumulated depreciation and amortization), which was \$365.8 million, or 4.7%, higher than the prior year.
+As of June 30, 2012, the System reported approximately \$7.8 billion in constructed, purchased, and donated capital assets (net of accumulated depreciation and amortization), which was \$139.6 million, or 1.8%, higher than the prior year.
+The increases were mainly in the category of infrastructure and related construction in progress assets which reflect the System's ongoing investment in its capital work program (see Table 3).
+The System's financial statements present capital assets in three groups: construction work in progress; those not subject to depreciation and amortization, such as land, infrastructure, and buildings associated with the service concession arrangement (see the discussion following on the modified approach for reporting infrastructure); and those assets subject to depreciation and amortization and amortization such as buildings and improvements, furniture and equipment, and intangible assets.